ZeroXClem/flappy_bird/README.md

-# Enhanced Flappy Bird
+# Flappy Bird

-An enhanced version of the classic Flappy Bird game with additional features and customization options.
+An instance of the classic Flappy Bird game with additional features and customization options.

 ## Features